PineappleDoge/Learning-RLua-BETA/src/chapter_21_Functions.md

 ```

 Functions are extremely useful, but what about repeating code?
 In the next chapter, we'll cover [loops](./chapter_22_Loops.md).
-While there's varying types of loops, all of them repeat code.
+While there's varying types of loops, all of them have 1 similar trait, that they repeat blocks of code.